davidericjohn/erudition/README.md

 java -jar spring-boot-hibernate-basic-auth
 ```

 The application will run on port 8080 by default.
+You may configure this in application.properties file via property "server.port"

 Use the below credentials:
 ```